About me.

 C.V.

 Profile: Susan Malfa lives, paints and gardens in Brooklyn and Amagansett, New York.
-She enjoyed a career in media sales management, has a B.A. in Art, Graduate Certificate in Leadership and Strategy.
-She is a student of Horticulture Therapy, an advisory member for a CSA farm and tutors reading to lower school students at Read 718 non-profit.
+She enjoyed a career in media sales management, has a B.A. in Art and Graduate Certificate in Leadership and Strategy.
+She is a student of Horticulture Therapy.
+Her art study is ongoing.
+Susan is an advisory member for a CSA farm and tutors reading to lower school students at Read 718 non-profit.

 Education:

-2023, 24, 25 NYC Crit Club The Canopy Program, Catherine Haggerty; Advanced Painting, Judy Glantzman
+2023, 24, 25 NYC Crit Club The Canopy Program, Victoria Roth, Catherine Haggerty; Advanced Painting, Judy Glantzman

 2021, ‘22,’23, ‘24 Victor D’Amico Institute of Art, Michael Rosch, Jennifer Cross